During COVID-19 pandemic, organizations should use best practices to ensure remote secure access for employees at home.

 - If there is interest in maintaining visibility into the applications used at home, it is possible to turn on application visibility with a NetCloud Advanced package, although this can reduce the maximum throughput on an edge router.
 This is recommended with Cradlepoint NetCloud Essentials plus Advanced for AER1600 or AER2200.

 - Content filtering, also available with a NetCloud Advanced package, can limit which websites can be accessed to maintain remote secure access.
 This can help prevent malware or viruses from being installed on company assets.

 - For small deployments with fewer than 50 locations, Auto VPN allows very fast setup of secure connectivity between those endpoints and a Cradlepoint endpoint used for VPN termination such as the CR4250 or Cradlepoint Virtual Router.

-- NetCloud Perimeter is included with all NetCloud Solution packages and can be used to set up a network overlay that will isolate and protect data.
-Beyond the router, NetCloud Perimeter Client can be installed on computers, phones, and laptops.
-This can allow you to separate corporate assets used at home, even when leveraging your home Internet connection for remote secure access.
+- Cradlepoint's software-defined networking technologies can help isolate and protect data, enabling you to separate corporate assets used at home, even when leveraging your home Internet connection for remote secure access.

 - If you just want to provide more reliability to the at-home network, you can have the employee plug his or her DSL or cable link into a Cradlepoint router to be used for primary connectivity, with the wireless link used for burst or failover.